NUBIC/ncs_navigator_configuration/README.md

 -------------

-An instance of {NcsNavigator::Configuration} may be initialized from an INI file, by passing a Hash to its constructor, or by setting attributes directly.
+An instance of {NcsNavigator::Configuration} may be initialized from an INI file or by passing a Hash to its constructor.
 The INI file should match {file:sample_configuration.ini} available alongside this file.
 The Hash should have two levels, the top level matching the INI file's sections and the second level the keys.

+In addition to the typed configuration properties available on `NcsNavigator::Configuration`, there are also three application-specific accessors: {#staff_portal, #core, and
+#psc}.
+These provide untyped direct access to the configuration
+properties in the respective sections of the INI file, allowing applications to define their own additional configuration properties without modifying this library.